-Using a metal wafer bonding and epitaxial lift-off process, first time GaAa/Si thin film solar cells have been demonstrated by Seungwan Woo et al. in January 2022 and found 10.6% 1-Sun efficiency without antireflection coatings.
-This idea suggests to fabricate low cost wafer bounded III-V multi-junction solar cells on large range [44].
-For the growth of all samples, molecular beam epitaxy (MBE) method was used, and for the epitaxial lift-off (ELO) process, a 50 nm aluminum arsenide (AlAs) was used as a sacrificial layer between p-GaAs contact layer and 100 nm LT-GaAs butter.
-To remove thermal cracks between GaAs and Si layers and reduce threading dislocation density, InGaAs single insertion layer and high quality 2.1 μm thick GaAs butter were used that provided the excellent homogeneity of the material's optical property.
-They suggested that the improved GaAs solar cell structure with back-surface filed layer and InGaP window layer, will enhance the efficiency of the Cells.
+Using a metal wafer bonding and epitaxial lift-off process, first time GaAa//Si thin film solar cells have been demonstrated by Seungwan Woo at al. in January 2022 and found 10.6% 1-Sun efficiency without antireflection coatings.
+This idea provides idea for fabrication low cost wafer bounded III - V multi-junction solar cells on large range [44].
+For the grown of all samples molecular beam Epitaxy (MBE) method was used and for the epitaxial lift-off (ELO) process, a 50nm aluminum arsenide (AlAs) was used as a sacrificial layer between p-GaAs contact layer and 100 nm LT-GaAs butter.
+To remove thermal cracks between GaAs and Si and low threading dislocation density, InGaAs single insertion layer and high quality 2.1 $\mu$ m thick GaAs butter were used that provided the excellent homogeneity of the material optical property.
+They suggested that the improved GaAs solar cell structure with back-surface filed layer and InGaP window layer will enhance the efficiency of the Cell.

-In March 2022, Julia R. D'Rozario et al. examined the integrated texture back surface reflectors (BSR) with 01 eV InGaAs thin film solar cells, including surface treatments using the reactive ion etching (RIE) process.
-This combination showed the enhancement in the short-circuit current density than flat BSR, and the lifetime enhancement factors for the flat and RIE-BSR were 2.4 and 3.6, respectively.
-These textured reflectors increase the photon path length and improved photon absorption to achieve highly efficient space solar cells [45].
-In May 2022, Jingjing Xuan et al. proposed a module manufacturing scheme based on resistance welding and lamination technology to encapsulate lightweight and flexible III-V solar cells.
+With including surface treatments using reactive ion etching (RIE), Julia R. D'Rozario at al. examined the integrated texture back surface reflectors (BSR) with 01 eV InGaAs thin film solar cells in March 2022.
+This combination show the enhancement in the short-circuit current density than flat BSR and lifetime enhancement factors for the flat and RIE-BSR are 2.4 and 3.6 respectively.
+These textured reflectors increase the photon path length improved photon absorption to achieve high efficient space solar cells [45].
+In May 2022, Jingjing Xuan at al. proposed a module manufacturing scheme based on resistance welding and lamination technology to encapsulate lightweight and flexible III - V solar cell.
 For the lamination ethylene octane copolymer, polyimide and ethylene-tetrafluoroethylene were used and measured 34.4% photoelectric conversion efficiency with $V{OC} = 3.04 V$ for the flexible solar cell and 32.7% with 469 $gm^{-2}$ weight density for the flexible module [46].

-In the 2nd International Tandem PV Workshop organized in May 2022 at Freiburg, Germany, the researchers of the Fraunhofer Institute for Solar Energy Systems (ISE) presented 47.6% conversion efficient quadruple solar cells at 665 times the sun concentration.
-This milestone has been achieved by using 4-layer anti-reflective coating layers at the center, which reduces resistance losses and reflection from the front of the cells as well as showing sensitivity between 300 and 1780 nm spectral ranges [17].
-In June 2022, Masafumi Yamaguchi et al. reported that the External Radiative Efficiency (ERE) values of GaAs single-junction solar cells have been improved and realized by photon recycling with some improvement in technology.
-Also, to improve in ERE of III-V multi-junction and III-V/Si tandem solar cells is a function of the number of junctions, so the ERE decreases as the number of junctions increases.
-Due to the oxygen-related non-radiative recombination center, ERE of Al contained a wide sub-cell layer (like AlGaInP, AlGaAs) to be decreased [47].
+In the $2^{nd}$ International Tandem PV Workshop organized in May 2022 at Freiburg, Germany, the researchers of the Fraunhofer Institute for Solar Energy Systems (ISE) presented 47.6% conversion efficient quadruple solar cell at 665 times the sun concentration.
+This milestone has been achieved by using a 4- layer anti-reflective coating layers at the center, which reduces resistance losses and reflection from the front of the cell as well as showing sensitivity between 300 to 1780 nm spectral ranges [17].
+In June 2022, Masafumi Yamaguchi at al. reported that External Radiative Efficiency (ERE) values of GaAs single - junction solar cells have been improved and realized by photon recycling with some improvement in technology.
+Also, to improve in ERE of III - V multi-junction and III - V/Si tandem solar cells, is a function of number of junctions, so ERE is decreases as increase the number of junctions.
+Due to the oxygen-related non-radiative recombination center, ERE of Al contained wide sub-cell layer (like as AlGaInP, AlGaAs) to be decreases [47].